rexroni/keytap/README.md

 * All other keys behave normally

-## Configuring
+## Configuration Reference

-`sdiol` is configured in lua.
+`sdiol` is configured in Lua.
 A config is required, and can either be at the default location (`/etc/sdiol/conf.lua`) or at a location given by the `--config` option.

-The lua functions available for configuration are as follows:
+The Lua functions available for configuration are as follows:

 ### `grab_keyboard(REGEX, MAP)`

 Grab any keyboard with a name matching REGEX and assign it a keymap of MAP.
-REGEX should be a string and MAP should be a lua table with string keys.
-The keys of the table should be the names of linux inputs, as you might find either through the use of the `--verbose` flag or by looking them up in `/usr/include/linux/input-event-codes.h`.
+REGEX should be a string and MAP should be a Lua table with string keys.
+The keys of the table should be the names of Linux inputs, as you might find either through the use of the `--verbose` flag or by looking them up in `/usr/include/linux/input-event-codes.h`.
 The values in MAP indicate what action should be taken when the corresponding key is pressed.